Teluk Intan (federal constituency)

-Teluk Intan (formerly Telok Intan) is a federal constituency in Bagan Datuk District and Hilir Perak District, Perak, Malaysia, that has been represented in the Dewan Rakyat since 1986.
+Teluk Intan (formerly Telok Intan & Telok Anson) is a federal constituency in Bagan Datuk District and Hilir Perak District, Perak, Malaysia, that has been represented in the Dewan Rakyat since 1955.

-The federal constituency was created in the 1984 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.
+The federal constituency was created in the 1955 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.

 Demographics

 As of 2020, Teluk Intan has a population of 103,065 people.

 History

 Polling districts

 According to the federal gazette issued on 31 October 2022, the Teluk Intan constituency is divided into 37 polling districts.